dpanayotov93/Angular-Demo/README.md

 # Angular-Demo
-Angular Demo GIT for work exercising
+Angular Demo GIT for work exercising and training